dioris-moreno/opensips-mi-client/README.md

 ### Intellisense

 In order to get the must from this library, it is recommended to use an IDE that can read JsDoc descriptions.
-Every single method includes its description and the description of its parameters, based on OpenSIPS documentation, in JsDoc format.
+Every single method includes its description and the description of its parameters in JsDoc format, based on OpenSIPS documentation.
 Parameter types have been excluded from JsDoc because they are enforced by TypeScript.

 ### Name Conventions